MicrosoftDocs/win32-pr.it-it/desktop-src/Tapi/itsdp-setemailnames.md

 ## <a name="remarks"></a>Commenti

-Gli elenchi a cui puntano gli *indirizzi* e i *nomi* sono della stessa lunghezza.
+Gli elenchi a *cui puntano* *indirizzi* e nomi hanno la stessa lunghezza.

 ## <a name="requirements"></a>Requisiti